Immunizations

 AND

-1. Annual TB symptom free screening is required at UT Health San Antonio.
-This screening must be performed by a professional healthcare provider, before the expiration of the previous years TB symptom free note.
+2. Annual TB symptom-free screening is mandatory at UT Health San Antonio.
+This screening must be conducted by a qualified healthcare provider before the expiration of the previous year’s TB symptom-free note.

 Tetanus-Diphtheria (Td) or Diphtheria-Tetanus-Acellular Pertussis (TdaP)